How to Make Amazing Salsa Without a Recipe

 I first had the pleasure of eating salsa when I was 10 years old.
 I instantly fell in love with the party that was happening in my mouth and I secretly wished I had been born into a Mexican family.

-These days I opt for homemade - it's every bit as good if not better than restaurant salsa.
-After making countless recipes, I realized you don't actually need a recipe to make amazing salsa.
-You start with fresh vegetables (like tomatoes and in this case sweet peppers - or tomatillos, poblanos, etc).
+After trying countless recipes through the years, I realized you don't actually need a recipe to make amazing salsa.
+Just start with fresh vegetables (like tomatoes and in this case sweet peppers - or tomatillos, poblanos, etc).
 Add some aromatics (onions, garlic).
-Roast everything together to develop some charred flavor, add even more flavor (cilantro, S&P), and finish with a little acid (citrus).
-Here's a version that I made from stuff I had in the vegetable bowl that needed to be used before it went bad.
-I'll show you how I made it.
+Roast everything together to develop some charred flavor.
+Add even more flavor (cilantro, S&P).
+And finish with a little acid (citrus).
+Here's a version that I made from ingredients I had in the house that needed to be used up.
+Needless to say, it turned out great — and yours will too.
+Let me walk you through the process.

 Just look at all those wonderful veggies - you know this salsa is going to be amazing!